We have this as a sure and steadfast anchor of the soul, a hope that enters into the inner place behind the curtain,Hebrews 6:19(ESV)

 Our hope in Christ is securely anchored to the Word of God, which contains His will and His purposes… so that we are not tossed about by every wind of uncertainty, nor destabilised by the stormy trials of life.
 We have a blessed hope that is laid up for us in heaven.

-There are many examples of men and women of faith drawn from Scripture, which encourage us to maintain an unshakable trust in God's Words and stimulate the firm conviction that God is faithful, and His promises stand fast forever.
+There are many examples of men and women of faith drawn from Scripture which encourage us to maintain an unshakable trust in God's Word and stimulate the firm conviction that God is faithful and His promises stand fast forever.

-Abraham is the supreme example of a man of faith whose life bears witness of the never-failing faithfulness of our good and gracious God... and who life experience encourages us to maintain the hope we have in Christ - Who has becomes for us a sure and steadfast anchor, on Whom to secure our soul.
+Abraham is the supreme example of a man of faith whose life bears witness of the never-failing faithfulness of our good and gracious God... and whose life experience encourages us to maintain the hope we have in Christ - our sure and steadfast anchor, on Whom to secure our soul.

-God's promise to Abraham is equally pertinent for all God's children, for the faith of ALL who believe in God, and the Lord Jesus Christ - His only begotten Son, is credited to them as righteousness.
-When God declared Abraham justified by faith, He swore by Himself because He could swear by no one greater... and that same oath stands firm for ALL who are the spiritual seed of Abraham - the father of faith.
+God's promise to Abraham is equally pertinent for all God's children, for the faith of ALL who believe in God and the Lord Jesus Christ, His only begotten Son, is credited to them as righteousness.
+When God declared Abraham justified by faith, He swore by Himself because He could swear by no one greater... and that same oath stands firm for ALL who are the spiritual seed of Abraham.

-Using someone like Abraham as an example of faith, in a passage on developing faith, is to encourage us to follow in his footsteps of faith.
-His example of patiently waiting for God to act and then to act in faithful obedience, when He speaks... is a call for each of us to persevere under trial, to trust and obey His word, and remain steadfast in the face of life's difficult circumstances.
+Using someone like Abraham as an example of faith in a passage on developing faith, is to encourage us to follow in his footsteps of faith.
+His example of patiently waiting for God to act and then to act in faithful obedience when God speaks... is a call for each of us to persevere under trial, to trust and obey His Word, and remain steadfast in the face of life's difficult circumstances.

-Loving Father, thank You for the wonderful reassurances of our security in Christ, which You have graciously poured out upon us in such super-abundance and which You have confirmed throughout Your holy Word, by many precious promises.
-We praise You for Your boundless grace and unchangeable character and we bless You that Jesus is our perfect heavenly representative, Who has gained for us eternal access into Your holy presence, through the willing sacrifice of Himself upon the cross of Calvary.
-We bless Your holy name, in Him.
-AMEN.
+Loving Father, thank You for the wonderful reassurances of our security in Christ which You have graciously poured out upon us in such super-abundance and which You have confirmed throughout Your holy Word, by many precious promises.
+I praise You for Your boundless grace and unchangeable character and I bless You that Jesus is my perfect heavenly representative, Who has gained for me eternal access into Your holy presence, through the willing sacrifice of Himself upon the Cross of Calvary.
+I bless Your holy name.
+In Jesus' name, AMEN.